filmbudd/filmbudd-lite-widget/README.md

-# Filmbudd Lite Widget Design
+# Filmbudd Lite Widget

+The filmbudd lite widget design.

 For local development, [pnpm](https://pnpm.io/) is preferred as package manager: